 Camping in Buescher State Park

 Screen shelters feature screen on all sides and include a table and overhead light.
 Premium shelters offers solid wood walls and more privacy though no beds.
-Outside find fire pits and picnic tables at both types of shelters.
+Outside campers will find fire pits and picnic tables at both types of shelters.
 Screen shelters start at $25.

 The mini-cabins offer a/c and heat along with a microwave and mini-refrigerator.
 Each is outfitted with a pair of bunk beds and interior table.
 Mini-cabins are $85 a night.